eli1stark/PokerHandEvaluator/README.md

 ## Python Implementation

-The [python](python) subdirectory has the latest python implementation, which is still in active development.
+The [python](python) subdirectory has the latest Python implementation, which is still in active development.
 Contributions are welcome.

 ## Other Implementations

-There is a [javascript implementation](https://github.com/thlorenz/phe) using the same algorithm.
+[PHE](https://github.com/thlorenz/phe) is a Javascript port, developed by Thorsten Lorenz.

+[41Poker](https://github.com/41semicolon/41poker) is another Javascript port, developed by 41semicolon.